-Watkins College of Art, Design & Film is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award the Bachelor of Fine Arts Degree, the Bachelor of Arts degree, the Certificate in Film and the Certificate in Interior Design.
-Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Watkins College of Art, Design & Film.
+Watkins College of Art, Design & Film is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award the Bachelor of Fine Arts Degree and the Bachelor of Arts degree.
+Contact the Southern Association of Colleges and Schools Commission on Colleges, 1866 Southern Lane, Decatur, Georgia 30033-4097 , telephone 404-679-4500, http://www.sacscoc.org.

 Watkins is a member of the Association of Independent Colleges of Art and Design (AICAD).

 Watkins is authorized to offer undergraduate college degrees by the Tennessee Higher Education Commission.
 Held in trust by the State of Tennessee, Watkins is also the recipient of direct state funding through periodic acts of the General Assembly of Tennessee.

 Watkins College of Art, Design & Film has been designated as a major cultural institution by local and state arts agencies and receives funding from the the Metro Nashville Arts Commission (MNAC), the Tennessee Arts Commission (TAC), and the National Endowment for the Arts (NEA).

 Watkins has an agreement with Belmont University that allows students in Belmont’s Mike Curb College of Music and Entertainment Business to take the prescribed coursework for a minor in Film and allows Belmont Honors Students to take Watkins coursework selected to complete their Plan of Study.
 The agreement also allows Watkins students to take classes in the Mike Curb College of Music and Entertainment Business and classes within Belmont’s general course offerings.

 Watkins has an academic partnership with Fisk University that allows Fisk students to earn a concentration in graphic design, minor in film studies, or minor in interior design.